 Florida is now the third most populous state in the country, with about 2.6 million residents.
 As can be expected, many Floridians need emergency or routine hospital care.
 Thankfully, Florida has numerous hospitals to serve the population.
 According to the Florida Hospital Association:

 - There are 315 hospitals in Florida

-- In 2015, a whopping 2.7 million patients were discharged from Florida’s hospitals
+- In a recent year, a whopping 2.7 million patients were discharged from Florida’s hospitals

 But that only tells part of the story.
 An incredibly large number of patients lose their lives or sustain unnecessary health complications in hospitals due to medical negligence and malpractice.
 Many of these patients never leave the hospital alive, due to avoidable medical errors.